Cepheid Metallicity in the Leavitt Law (C-MetaLL) survey: IX. Metallicity dependence of Period-Wesenheit relations based

-Intending to shed some light on this intricate matter, in this paper, we analyse the metallicity dependence of the PW relations for Galactic DCEPs.
-We will not address the PL relations because of the significant uncertainties on the interstellar extinction for a sizeable fraction of our targets, which are placed far away in the disc and can easily reach values of $E(B-V)$ larger than one magnitude.
+Intending to shed some light on this intricate matter, in this paper we analyse the metallicity dependence of the PW relations for Galactic DCEPs.
+We do not address the PL relations because of the significant uncertainties on the interstellar extinction for a sizeable fraction of our targets, which are placed far away in the disc and can easily reach values of $E(B-V)$ larger than one magnitude.
 The use of Wesenheit magnitudes substantially mitigates this problem, especially in the NIR bands, where the coefficients multiplying the colour are small.

-The paper is structure as follows: In Sect.~\ref{sect:dataset} we present the sample used in our analysis; in Sect.~\ref{sect:analysis} we describe the analysis procedure, while in Sect.~\ref{sect:results} we describe our results.
+The paper is structured as follows.
+In Sect.~\ref{sect:dataset} we present the sample used in our analysis, in Sect.~\ref{sect:analysis} we describe the analysis procedure, and in Sect.~\ref{sect:results} we describe our results.
 We discuss them and give our conclusion in Sect.~\ref{sect:conclusions}.